maxaeon/EQ-bench/docs/quick_github_guide.md

 1. Visit <https://maxaeon.github.io/EQ-bench/>.
 2. Click the **Login** button at the top right (or **Logout** when finished) and use the **Add Source** or **Add Construct** buttons to open the submission form.
 3. Fill in the requested details—be sure to provide at least one of the supported axes, a related construct, or the methodology it informs—and click **Save** to store the entry in Supabase.
 Use the **Add another author** button to list each author separately (up to ten).
-4. On the **Phase&nbsp;1** page you can still upload your own `.bib` file for convenience.
-If you are logged in, the imported entries will be stored in Supabase automatically; otherwise they remain local until saved.
+4. On the **Phase&nbsp;1** page you can upload your own `.bib` file only after logging in.
+The imported entries are stored in Supabase automatically.

 ## 2. Convert references to BibTeX